keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 The luciferin of the *Renilla reniformis* sea pansy closely resembles that for *Varigula* shown above, but is surrounded with different amino acids.
 {:.figcaption}

-However, the bioluminescence most well known in the sea is that of jellyfish.
+However, the bioluminescence most well-known in the sea is that of jellyfish.
 Jellyfish bioluminescence is also the most widely used in the lab, supplying the ubiquitous [Green Fluorescent Protein (GFP)](https://en.wikipedia.org/wiki/Green_fluorescent_protein).
 GFP is used in countless assay and biological experiments: it's easier to image tissue if it glows.

 In jellyfish, the luciferin is covalently bound to the luciferase, surrounded by a beta barrel structure (*see below*) which admits only water and provides control of the colour of bioluminescence.